A numerical study of the effects of primordial non-Gaussianities on weak lensing statistics: Introduction

 The main goal of our numerical work is to figure out what are the observational evidences of the presence of some level of primordial non-Gaussianity, as quantified by the $f_{\rm NL}$ parameter.
 In particular we will compute a large set of weak lensing statistics in models with different $f_{\rm NL}$ and we will quantify the deviations from the corresponding results in the Gaussian scenario.
 This is important not only to address the possibility of a positive detection with future data, but also to establish at which level an amount of primordial non-Gaussianity compatible with the present observational constraints can hamper an accurate measurement of the other cosmological parameters.
 We must recall that Gaussian initial conditions are virtually always assumed in their practical derivation.

 The plan of this paper is as follows.
 In Section~\ref{sect:lensing} we review the basis of the lensing formalism necessary to the present work.
 In Section~\ref{sect:simulations} we describe the cosmological simulations and the numerical procedure to build the lensing maps.
 In Section~\ref{sect:results} we present our main results about the statistical properties of the different lensing quantities investigated: the probability distribution function, the third-order moment, the power spectrum and the bispectrum.
-In Section~\ref{sect:sigma8} we compare the effects produced by primordial non-Gaussianity to the uncertainties related to power spectrum normalization $\sigma_8$.
+In Section~\ref{sect:params} we compare the effects produced by primordial non-Gaussianity to the uncertainties related to power spectrum normalization $\sigma_8$ and on the matter density parameter $\Omega_{\rm m}$.
 Finally, in Sect.~\ref{sect:conclusions} we draw our conclusions.